 Since the exit of Saemiwon is directly linked to the walkway towards Dumulmeori, if you are visiting this place, I suggest you arrange your visit to Dumulmeori right after Saemiwon.

 3. Snack : Lotus Ice-cream

 Lotus waffle, lotus tea, lotus set lunch.
 Lotus, lotus, LOTUS.
 It is all about lotus if we are talking about snacking here at Dumulmeori.
-Be sure to try out some of these lotus themed street food at the snack booths right after crossing the bridge from Saemiwon.
-We got ourself this lotus ice-cream in a lovely shade of pastel green.
-Nevermind the taste of the ice-cream, it was a pure delight having ice-cream in the summer breeze.
+Be sure to try out some of this lotus themed street food at the snack booths right after crossing the bridge from Saemiwon.
+We got ourselves this lotus ice cream in a lovely shade of pastel green.
+Never mind the taste of the ice cream, it was a pure delight having ice cream in the summer breeze.
 (Well, it wasn’t that bad.
 I just couldn’t taste the lotus from it.
-Rather, it is more like vanilla with mild green tea flavour to me. )
+Rather, it is more like vanilla with a mild green tea flavour to me. )

 To be frank, the best pictures of the trip are all taken here at Dumulmeori.
 I love the beautiful landscape with water, hills and lotus fields.
 So be sure to bring your camera with you to Dumulmeori!
 If not, you can hire professional photographers here to take photos of you at the lotus field.
 That’ll cost you some money for sure.
 If you intend to self-take some portraits, here are 3 great photo spots for pictures:

 Photo spot 1 : By the lotus field